Saturday, May 11, 2024

 Charles Taze Russell and Isaiah 43:10

 What did Brother Russell teach about Isaiah 43:10?
-Actually, contrary to what many have been led to believe, we have not found any comments from Brother Russell on this verse.
-Brother Russell certainly never applied Isaiah 43:10 to an alleged visible organization here on earth during the "time of the end."
-Additionally, Brother Russell never used the term "Jehovah's witnesses" or "witnesses of Jehovah" as referring to Christians.
+Actually, contrary to what many have been led to believe, we have not found any comments from Brother Russell directly on this verse.
+Brother Russell certainly never applied Isaiah 43:10 as a name for an alleged visible organization here on earth during the "time of the end."
+Additionally, Brother Russell never used the term "Jehovah's witnesses" or "witnesses of Jehovah" as a name for Christians.
+Indeed, we have not any place that Russell used either of the phrases at all, although he did at least once refer to "the Lord's witnesses", evidently with "the Lord" referring to Jehovah.

 Nevertheless, we do find the following in the Watch Tower April issue of 1886, page 4: